tslamic/learn-kotlin-native/hello-libcurl.md

 layout: page
 title: Hello, libcurl
 comments: true
+desc: Learn how to interact with a C library using Kotlin/Native, curl and cinterop.
 ---

 In this tutorial, we're going to create a simple program using a C library `libcurl`.
 Before starting, you'll need to know the very basics of: